 The Kermit Chair was designed in 1989 by a motorcycle rider.
 There was not a comfortable chair on the market at the time that was compact enough to carry and pack tight, so he designed and built the Kermit Chair.
 The Kermit Chair evolved over the years and has become a cult favorite among BMW motorcycle campers, but it is equally suitable for use by all.
-Approximately 10,000 Kermit Chairs have been sold, and the chair has been primarily sold by word of mouth.
+Thousands of Kermit Chairs have been sold, and the chair has been sold primarily by word of mouth.

 The Kermit Chair is a lightweight portable chair that delivers comfort and elegance not to be found in other camp chairs.
 Unlike modern camp chairs that are constructed with nylon and cheap tubing that is riveted together, the Kermit Chair is constructed of honest, traditional materials.